 Why regular reviews are important:

-- Prevent clutter: Over time, unused or outdated translation keys can accumulate, cluttering your files and making them harder to manage and maintain.
+Prevent clutter: Unused or outdated keys accumulate over time, cluttering files and making them harder to manage.

 How to conduct regular reviews:

-- Maintain consistency: Ensure that key names are consistent with the current state of the app and relevant to the features you are supporting.
+Maintain consistency: Keep key names consistent with the current state of the app and its features.

 To summarize: